 - Pain in the shoulder area due your arms being held still in surgery

-- You will have to avoid sexual intercourse for at least two weeks after hysteroscopy and before you go home your doctor tell you how to care for yourself after surgery.
+- You will have to avoid sexual intercourse for at least two weeks after hysteroscopy and before you go home your doctor you doctor will give you post-operative care instructions after surgery.

 What precautions should be taken before undergoing a hysteroscopy procedure?